-40-Foot Building Height
+40- Foot Building Height

 MA MAXIMUM BUILDING HEIGHT

 • Maximum Height 40 feet

-3 stories (1)(2)
+3 stories (1 ) (2 )

 • Building Height Measurement Measure building height from the level of the sidewalk at the midpoint of the front property line.
+See Insert B on following page.

-Count 2 stories of above-grade structured parking as a single story when fronted by single story of usable groundfloor space, such as a shop front.
+Count 2 stories of above-grade structured parking as a single story when fronted by single story of usable groundfloor space, such as a

-- (1) Count two levels of above-grade parking as a single story when fronted by a single story of retail space not exceeding 20 feet in height (measured from floor to floor). - (2) Additional height permitted for encroachments with a Conditional Use Permit.
+- (1) Counttwo levels of above-grade parking as a single story when fronted by a single story of retail spacenotexceeding 20 feet inheight (measured from floor to floor). - (2) Additional height permitted for encroachments with a Conditional Use Permit.